thisiskushalj/clinic_front-desk/README.md

 ---

 ## Assumptions & Constraints
-- Authentication is token-based but does not implement OAuth or full JWT validation.
+- Authentication is token-based using JWT validation.
 - Data persistence relies on the backend REST API (either mocked or real).
 - Backend response times may vary, so frontend includes error handling and loading states.